Archangel: Zoroastrianism

-In Judaism
+Judaism

-The Hebrew Bible uses the term מלאכי אלהים (malakhey Elohim; Angels of God), The Hebrew word for angel is "malakh," which means messenger, for the angels מלאכי יי (malakhey Adonai; Angels of the Lord) are God's messengers to perform various missions - e.g. 'angel of death'; בני אלהים (b'nei elohim; sons of God) and הקדושים (ha-q'doshim; the holy ones) to refer to beings traditionally interpreted as angelic messengers.
+The Hebrew Bible uses the term מלאכי אלהים (malakhey Elohim; Angels of God), The Hebrew word for angel is "malakh", which means messenger, for the angels מלאכי יי (malakhey Adonai; Angels of the Lord) are God's messengers to perform various missions - e.g. 'angel of death'; בני אלהים (b'nei elohim; sons of God) and הקדושים (ha-q'doshim; the holy ones) to refer to beings traditionally interpreted as angelic messengers.
 Other terms are used in later texts, such as העליונים (ha-elyonim, the upper ones, or the supreme ones).
 References to angels are uncommon in Jewish literature except in later works such as the Book of Daniel, though they are mentioned briefly in the stories of Jacob (who according to one interpretation wrestled with an angel) and Lot (who was warned by angels of the impending destruction of the cities of Sodom and Gomorrah).
 Daniel is the first biblical figure to refer to individual angels by name.
 It is therefore widely speculated that Jewish interest in angels developed during the Babylonian captivity.
 According to Rabbi Simeon ben Lakish of Tiberias (230–270 A.D.), specific names for the angels were brought back by the Jews from Babylon.

 There are no explicit references to archangels in the canonical texts of the Hebrew Bible.
 In post-Biblical Judaism, certain angels came to take on a particular significance and developed unique personalities and roles.
 Though these archangels were believed to have ranked amongst the heavenly host, no systematic hierarchy ever developed.
 Metatron is considered one of the highest of the angels in Merkavah and Kabbalist mysticism and often serves as a scribe.
 He is briefly mentioned in the Talmud, and figures prominently in Merkavah mystical texts.
 Michael, who serves as a warrior and advocate for Israel, is looked upon particularly fondly.
 Gabriel is mentioned in the Book of Daniel and briefly in the Talmud, as well as many Merkavah mystical texts.
 The earliest references to archangels are in the literature of the intertestamental periods (e.g., 4 Esdras 4:36).

-In the Kabbalah there are twelve archangels, each assigned to a certain sephira: Metatron, Raziel, Cassiel, Zadkiel, Samael, Michael, Uriel & Haniel, Raphael & Jophiel, Gabriel, and Sandalphon.
+In the Kabbalah there are traditionally twelve archangels, who are each assigned to a certain sephira: Shubael, Raziel, Cassiel, Zadkiel, Camael, Michael, Uriel & Haniel, Raphael & Jophiel, Gabriel, and Azrael.
+There are also a variety of other archangels who share similar associations spanning throughout this tradition.
 Chapter 20 of the Book of Enoch mentions seven holy angels who watch, that often are considered the seven archangels: Michael, Raphael, Gabriel, Uriel, Sariel, Raguel, and Remiel.
 The Life of Adam and Eve lists the archangels as well: Michael, Gabriel, Uriel, Raphael and Joel.

 Medieval Jewish philosopher Maimonides made a Jewish angelic hierarchy.